IINemo/syntaxnet_api_server/README.md

 # syntaxnet_api_server
-The standalone API server for Google's SyntaxNet (does not reload models every query; can be used with syntaxnet_wrapper)
+The standalone API server for Google's SyntaxNet (does not reload models every query; can be used with syntaxnet_wrapper) This server is intended for creating a docker container.